prof-rossetti/gwu-badm-2301-201509/COMMUNICATIONS.md

-# Communication and Collaboration Tools
+# Communication and Collaboration Tools and Guidelines

 ## Chat